Medication - choice and managing problems

 The Glasgow Antipsychotic Side Effects Scale (GASS) is a questionnaire you can do by yourself.
 There are 22 questions about different side effects.
 You can take this to your doctor to help you decide how to manage the side effects.
 You can download the GASS here:

-In some cases you might be able to lessen side effects through changes to your lifestyle.
+In some cases, you might be able to lessen side effects through changes to your lifestyle.
 Here are some suggestions you could try.
-You should always talk to your doctor before you make any changes.

 Feeling tired or sleepy

 You should always take your medication at the recommended time of day.
 If you are not sure you can ask your doctor.
 Or it might tell you when to take the medication on the label.